-Carers WA have commenced “Virtual Coffee Catch-Ups”‘ via Zoom.
+Carers WA has commenced “Virtual Coffee Catch-Ups”‘ via Zoom.

-These catch-ups will give previous Linking Together attendees an opportunity to take time-out twice a week on Tuesday afternoons and Thursday mornings to chat and enjoy a coffee or tea.
+These catch-ups will give previous Linking Together attendees an opportunity to take a time-out on Thursday afternoons at 2.00pm to chat and enjoy a coffee or tea.

 ‘My blood pressure has gone down and it’s good for my general wellness not to feel like I am struggling alone.
 Attending these carer groups make me more refreshed and cheerful around the person I care for.’